shibajee/realtek-uad-harman-mod/README.md

 Continue with the warning sign and click Install this driver software anyway.
 Do not restart, select I will restart my computer later.

+- After that go to Harman_Audio folder and install "Audio By Harman.msi" control panel.

 - Enable Sideload apps:

 Go to Settings > Update & Security > For developers > click Sideload apps and close.